hubertrybka/serifs/README.md

 In particular, you should provide path to the dataset file.
 This will be `data/RNN_dataset_KRFP.parquet.parquet` or `data/RNN_dataset_ECFP.parquet.parquet` provided you used the `get_datasets.sh` script.
 Please adjust fp_len parameter according to the length of input fingerprint.

-Model weigthts and training progress will be saved to models/model_name catalog.
+Model weights and training progress will be saved to models/model_name catalog.

 ### Train the SVC activity predictor.
 Use the following command: